 9. Implement Zero Trust policies

-Your Zero Trust policies should be based on your identified key risks.
+Your Zero Trust security policies should be based on your identified key risks.
 They should address your most critical areas by strengthening your weakest points.
 It’s also important to enforce these policies on all network workloads that your organization uses.

 The easiest way would be to use various security tools to ensure that devices like IoT align with your company-wide security policies.
 Appropriate traffic flow should be ensured no matter the device used.
 This is a considerable cybersecurity risk; if left unchecked, this could leave an attack vector directly in your organization.